 NOTE — The purest stock refrigerant will contain some of the impurities found in the method.
 The ppm amounts of impurities already in the stock refrigerant are determined via the method of standards addition.
 Individual impurity peak areas in the stock refrigerant are increased in the calibration standard by the ppm amount of the corresponding impurity added.
 The ppm already present is combined with the ppm added to give the total ppm component present in the calibration standard.

-B-10.3.2 Purge the connecting line using the component with the highest boiling point first (i.e., Methylene chloride, the higher boiling component) in order to sweep out air; connect the line to the cylinder.
+B-10.3.2 Purge the connecting line using the component with the highest boiling point first (that is , Methylene chloride, the higher boiling component) in order to sweep out air; connect the line to the cylinder.

-NOTE — Add the solvent first (i.e. for Methylene chloride), to add the solvent use the air tight syringe to addition in cylinder.
+NOTE — Add the solvent first (that is for Methylene chloride), to add the solvent use the air tight syringe to addition in cylinder.

 B-10.3.3 Add the component with the highest boiling point to the cylinder and reweigh the cylinder to the nearest 0.1 g.